 Air Conditioning (TM44) Inspections

-TM44 inspections are designed to improve energy efficiency and reduce consumption, operating costs and carbon emissions from a building’s air conditioning system.
+TM44 regulations are designed to improve energy efficiency and reduce consumption, operating costs and carbon emissions from a building’s air conditioning system.
 However, one of the main problems encountered during TM44 inspections is that premise owners do not understand how to operate their air conditioning systems efficiently and with sustainability in mind.

 What is a TM44 inspection?